Selective School Preparation

 How many practice questions does Edvora have for selective school prep?

-Edvora has 213 selective-tagged question templates that generate thousands of unique practice variations.
+Edvora has 100+ selective-entry question types that generate thousands of unique practice variations.
 These cover mathematical reasoning, thinking skills (pattern recognition, spatial reasoning, logical deduction), reading comprehension, and exam-format timed practice.
-New templates are added regularly based on analysis of recent exam formats.
+New question types are added regularly based on analysis of recent exam formats.